Tennessee Court Records

 On completion of the trial, if you are found GUILTY, you may be instructed by the court on your penalties.
 These could include fines and other penalties (depending on the severity of the charge), and points will be added to your driving record.
 You may also be liable for court costs.

-If you cannot make the court appearance date, then you may be required to inform the court and reschedule the date, as a failure to appear on a court appearance date without notice will result in a default verdict being reached, of which you are liable.
+If you cannot make the court appearance date, then you may be required to inform the court and reschedule the date, as a failure to appear on a court appearance date without notice will result in a default verdict being reached, for which you are liable.

 How to Prepare for Traffic Court in Tennessee